Introduction

 Magento theme cost

 You’ll have to build a Magento 2 theme from scratch or buy a premium theme for the storefront design.
+We’ve discussed Magento theme cost earlier in this blog.
 You can also avail the default theme provided with Magento 2.x and customize it.
-As we’ve discussed in the earlier part of this blog, please refer to Magento dev docs to quickly get started with your free theme setup.
+You can refer to Magento dev docs to quickly get started with your free theme setup.

 Magento Support Services Cost